comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 On October 6th 2020, after the successful finalisation of the XMR-BTC swap PoC Lucas published our first [blogpost](2020-10-06-monero-bitcoin.md) explaining XMR-BTC swaps.
 At it's core the protocol described in the initial blogpost is still the same.

-Our vision was to offer a somewhat usable tool that allows people to trade the XMR/BTC pair.
+Our vision was to offer a usable tool that allows people to trade the XMR/BTC pair.
 Whilst that sounds simple initially, we set ourselves some challenges:

 1. The trading needs to be trustless, hence the need for an atomic-swap protocol.